-This Makeup Roll comes in 2 sizes – Compare the height of the clutch with the length of your pens or brushes.
-All my daughter’s felt tipped pens fit in the smaller size A, but I found my makeup brushes were all assorted sizes and better fit in the larger size B.
+This DIY makeup roll holder comes in 2 sizes – Compare the height of the clutch with the length of your pens or brushes.
+All my daughter’s felt-tipped pens fit in the smaller size A, but I found my makeup brushes were all assorted sizes and better fit in the larger size B.

 - SIZE A – H 8 x W 14 inches (20.3x35.5cm) – fits pens/brushes up to 7 inches (17.7cm)